wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 ### Review the Instructions

+1. Open the **src/workshop/instructions/instructions_bing_grounding.txt** file.
+This file replaces the instructions used in the previous lab.

+2. Review the updated instructions.

-The **instructions/instructions_bing_grounding.txt** adds a new tool, "Competitive Insights for Products and Categories" that instructs the agent to use Bing Search to:
+    In the **Tools** section, there is a new "Competitive Insights for Products and Categories" definition that instructs the agent to use Bing Search to:

     - Gather competitive product names, company names, and prices
     - Never answer questions that are not related to outdoors camping and sports gear
     - Make sure the search results are concise and directly relevant to the query

     This ensures that queries remain relevant to Contoso and maintain a focus on contextually appropriate searches.

 ### Run the Agent App